FactoryXCode/MfPack/README.md

 The main technical difference is the broadcast pipeline.
 MfRDJ Pro uses Media Foundation Sink Writer and the MPEG-4 media sink to create fragmented MP4.
 MfRDJ Pro observes the generated MP4 byte stream, extracts and patches fMP4 fragments,
-writes a rolling live.json manifest, and serves the result through Caddy.
+writes a rolling live.json manifest, and serves the result through FxServe or an alternative proxy server like Caddy.
-Modern browsers can then play the stream using Media Source Extensions without needing Icecast for the video path.
+Modern browsers can then play the stream using Media Source Extensions.
 MfRDJ Pro also writes now-playing metadata, artwork links, on-air state, and
 listener counts to JSON files for the web interface.
 It includes safeguards for long-running broadcasts, such as bounded queues,
-fragment cleanup, Caddy mirroring, sleep prevention options, and clean shutdown handling.
+fragment cleanup, FxServe mirroring, sleep prevention options, and clean shutdown handling.
 MfRDJ Pro supports casting to Cromecast devices on your local network using the
 MfPack Cast V2 protocols.

 **Note:**
-You have to know the principles of WASAPI, MFT's, MfPack Cast V2, and audio manipulation.
+You have to know the principles of WASAPI, MFT's, MfPack Cast V2, FxServe and audio manipulation.
 This sample is large and not suitable for beginners!
 Before using this sample make sure, you have all needed components installed (see instructions).